Purple

 but thrive under.
 They spend the winter months in some of the harshest

-conditions imaginable - rocky shore pounded by winter storms.
+conditions imaginable - rocky shores pounded by winter storms.

-the best Purple Sanpiper locations in England) to where I currently
+the best Purple Sandpiper locations in England) to where I currently

 They are not a particularly shy species and, given the chance,

-For more details about this species at Stag Rocks, Northumerland,
+For more details about this species at Stag Rocks, Northumberland,

 England click here.